“You know Bobby Kennedy was killed there?”

 That shuts them up.

-“Jesus,” the senior lawyer exclaims, “we’re not going to war over a B movie for kids.
+“Jesus,” the senior lawyer exclaims, “we’re not going to war over some B movie for kids.
 Just accept our boiler plate forms.”

-“I didn’t spend all this time creating modern contracts to give in to your outdated ones.”
+“I didn’t spend all this time creating modern contracts to use your outdated ones.”

 They argue for several minutes before the suits give up.